Landing Craft Assault: Postwar

 Perhaps 1,500 LCAs survived the war in serviceable condition.
 But many of these LCAs were discarded, as when the LSI HMS Persimmon, returning to Britain from the Far East in 1946, dumped her lower deck LCAs overboard to lighten ship and make better speed.
 Many LCAs used in the Far East were not sent back to the United Kingdom.
 Damaged LCAs, along with other damaged landing craft, were sunk rather than repaired.
 In Cochin, India, at the shore establishment HMS Chinkara (home of the Landing Craft Storage, Section 21), many LCA were towed out to the 10 fathom mark and sunk by various means from axe to Bofors gun fire.
 In home waters, the end of the war meant the merchant ships and passenger liners that had served as LSIs were returned to their owners and refitted to civilian trim.
 This left an LCA surfeit that was sold off for civilian uses.
 They were popular acquisitions among riparian holiday-makers and canal enthusiasts in Britain.
 Their holds covered and ramps sealed, LCAs became charming little houseboats.
+After the Second World War the Royal Netherlands Navy also acquired 22 LCAs that were all built in 1944.

 Peace brought difficult challenges to Britain's armed forces and the LCA was to suffer because of understandable changes in material requirements.
 Most landing craft crews had been hostilities only and reserve personnel who now returned to civilian life.
 Career minded personnel remaining in the service naturally gravitated toward larger ships; so amphibious warfare decayed.
 In addition, questions emerged about the feasibility of amphibious warfare in the shadow of the atomic bomb just as, between the wars, the advent of aircraft had been used as a reason not to develop amphibious capabilities.
 One source reports 286 LCAs on Royal Navy books in 1947.
 In 1949, Admiral Maund lamented the scrapping of so many landing craft.
 Following the war, all active LCAs were crewed by the Royal Marines who were given the responsibility for all landing craft and raiding in the post-war British armed forces.

 Flotillas were retained in Royal Marine service through the 1960s.